webDevAndSausages/world-of-webdevandsausages/README.md

 ## What this repo for

-Maintaining our event registration tool, currently deployed to a server in Digital Ocean, as well as our client, and other packages in this mono-repo.
+Maintaining our event registration tool and website, currently deployed to a server in Digital Ocean.
+You will also find other packages in this mono-repo, mostly out of use.
 See individual package READMEs for details about the package.

 ## Setting up dev environment

-To set up the development environment you will need the `wds-event-tool` (backend) and `wds-client` packages.
+To set up the development environment you will need the `wds-event-tool` (backend) and `wds-site-v4` packages.
+In `email-templates` are all of our actively used email.
 The backend requires the addition of two files with api keys that are not under source control.
 They should be placed under `src/main/resources`.
 Please contact us for these if you would like to contribute to the project.

 ## Contributing